 In addition to the required essay, personal information (excluding information pertaining to certified learning, physical, or other disabilities protected under the Americans with Disabilities Act) that may have affected the applicant’s previous academic performance may be included with the application or discussed personally with a CLU admission counselor.

 6. Notification of Admission Decisions

 Freshman applicants: CLU offers a non-binding Early Action Plan whereby students completing applications by November 1 will be notified by mid-January.
-Students who have their application complete by the Regular Decision deadline of February 1 will be notified by mid-March.
+Students who have their application complete by the Regular Decision deadline of January 1 will be notified by April 1.
 Students who complete their files after January 1 are reviewed on a space available basis.

 Transfer applicants: Transfer applicants will be notified of admission within one month of submitting all required application materials.

 An initial review of the file may result in a request for additional information to be sent prior to a final decision being made.
 Accepted students are asked to submit a non-refundable $450 tuition deposit no later than May 1 to secure their place in the class.
 Extensions may be granted upon request to the Director of Undergraduate Admission.